Former NFL star Antonio Brown extradited from Dubai to stand trial in Miami shooting, police say

 Miami Police confirmed to CBS News Miami that after serving an arrest warrant in collaboration with the Miami-Dade State Attorney's Office and U.S. Marshals Service, Brown was located and apprehended in Dubai, United Arab Emirates.

-According to Miami Police and jail records obtained by CBS News, Brown was then extradited and booked into the Essex County Jail in New Jersey earlier Thursday, where is he currently held until his extradition to the Miami-Dade County Jail.
+Brown was then extradited and booked into the Essex County Jail in New Jersey earlier on Thursday, where he was being held until his extradition to the Miami-Dade County Jail, according to Miami Police and jail records obtained by CBS News.

-The 37-year-old ex-wide receiver is currently facing an attempted murder charge after he was accused of grabbing a handgun from a security staffer at the May event and firing two shots at a man he had gotten into a fistfight with earlier that night.
+The 37-year-old ex-wide receiver is facing an attempted murder charge after he was accused of grabbing a handgun from a security staffer at the May event and firing two shots at a man he had gotten into a fistfight with earlier that night, police said.
 The victim, Zul-Qarnain Kwame Nantambu, told investigators one of the bullets had grazed his neck.

 An amateur boxing event turns violent outside the ring